-Is it true that eating small, regular meals is the right way to build muscle – or can you just stick to three meals a day?
-Nutritionist Christine Bailey has the answer.
+Do you often find yourself wondering: how often should I eat to gain muscle?
+Or maybe you’ve heard that eating small, regular meals is the right way to build muscle – but can you just stick to three meals a day?
+Nutritionist Christine Bailey is here to help…

 The good news is your muscles are not going to dwindle if you skip a meal (by intermittent fasting, for instance) or don’t eat every two to three hours.
 So long as you eat enough protein every day – and combine it with the right training – you won’t lose muscle.